IvayloDankolov/advent-2025/README.md

 A small runner harness and solutions to the problems from Advent of Code 2025.

+## How do I run this

+Make sure you have the standard dev environment for whatever language the day's problem is in your PATH.
+For the test harness, you'll need Node.js.
+Make sure it's in  and do `./advent N` in your terminal where N is the problem number.

 ## What language is it in?

 I figured let's make a lottery so each new day is a pleasant surprise.
 So by the completely fair and objective criteria of "whatever name came to mind next", we're going to draw from this list: